code4lib/code-of-conduct/code_of_conduct.md

 sanctioned, expelled, or banned at the discretion of the organizers or channel administrators.

-Harassment includes offensive verbal comments or non-verbal expressions related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual and or discriminatory images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+Harassment is understood as *any* behavior that annoys, alarms, or threatens another person or group, or otherwise makes that person or group feel unsafe.
+It includes offensive verbal comments or non-verbal expressions related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual and/or discriminatory images in public spaces (including online), deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 Participants asked to stop any harassing behavior are expected to comply immediately.